Overview

 postgresql is the default and requires no additional infrastructure beyond your existing database.

 All four implementations exist and are fully functional.
-Switching the setting changes which adapter handles reads and writes immediately.
+The runtime adapter is chosen by the

 Consider moving off PostgreSQL when any of the following apply: